 Personal data safety

-Personal data safety can be kill joy when we want to quickly post our favourite stuff online.
+Personal data safety can be kill joy when we want to quickly post our favourite story or status online.
 You can reveal too much online without realising it.
 Posting photos, videos and status updates are pretty much part of life.
 There are few things you should be wary of to avoid costly losses, frustration or embarrassment.

 Holiday Plans